seanpm2001/Learn/List/GitHub/Linguist/Unsupported/README.md

 - [ ] Wierd
 - [ ] X-PixMap (recognizes as C)

-**Total:** `74`
+**Total:** `76`

 ***

 ## Notes

-For repositories based on unrecognized languages, I try to make HTML the dominant language in the Linguist.
+For repositories based on unrecognized languages, I try to make HTML the dominant language in the Linguist (the main placeholder language) for example, a repository (Learn-Cyclone) has an HTML majority at the moment, as GitHub doesn't recognize Cyclone as a language.
+Roff or JSON usually come second on the list.

 ***